Aaliyah: Legacy

-On August 17, 2021, Atria Books (an imprint of Simon & Schuster) published Kathy Iandoli's Baby Girl: Better Known as Aaliyah, a biography that draws on interviews with Aaliyah's friends, mentors and family, and document how her career influenced a new generation of artists.
-It has not been authorized by the Haughton family.
+On August 17, 2021, Atria Books (an imprint of Simon & Schuster) published Kathy Iandoli's Baby Girl: Better Known as Aaliyah, a biography that draws on interviews with Aaliyah's friends, mentors and family, and documents how her career influenced a new generation of artists.
+It was not authorized by the Haughton family.
 On August 5, 2022, Beyoncé released "The Queens Remix" to her single "Break My Soul", in which she name-drops Aaliyah, along with other cultural icons.
 On June 14, 2023, Aaliyah was the subject of the documentary Superstar: Aaliyah, which was broadcast on ABC.
 The documentary included interviews with Damon Dash, Barry Hankerson, Sevyn Streeter, Will.i.am, Justine Skye, and author Kathy Iandoli, and discussed Aaliyah's life, career and legacy.

+In July 2026, an Aaliyah tribute was showcased at the finale of that year's Essence Festival of Culture.
+Curated by Missy Elliott, the tribute included performances of Aaliyah's best known songs, by Mya, Ryan Destiny, Normani, Chloe Bailey, and Sevyn Streeter.
+Video tribute messages were also relayed, featuring Ciara, Janet Jackson, Timbaland, Ginuwine, T-Boz, and Monica.